Highlights

 Antimicrobial Resistance: A Hidden Driver of HAIs

 Federal surveillance links persistent HAIs in Canadian hospitals with antimicrobial resistance, highlighting the need for disinfectant strategies that minimize selection pressure.
 Outbreaks of MRSA, C. difficile, and other resistant pathogens continue despite rigorous cleaning schedules.
-To truly reduce HAIs, healthcare facilities must move toward disinfectants that pathogens cannot easily resist.

 For other safe alternatives tailored for healthcare, visit our Safe Alternatives Collection.